- Home

 - How much equity can I release?

-Growing numbers of homeowners aged 55 and over are using equity release to boost their retirement income, fund home improvements, pay for long-term care, or for a different purpose altogether, but how much can you borrow?
+Homeowners who are considering using equity release to boost their retirement income, fund home improvements, pay for long-term care, or for a different purpose altogether, may be wondering how much they can borrow

-Equity release can provide you with a lump sum, regular income payments or a combination of both, without you having to sell your home.
-Any money released, plus the interest that builds up over the years, is usually repaid when you die, or move into long-term care.
+Equity release can provide you with a lump sum, income as and when you need it, or a combination of both, without you having to sell your home.
+Any money released, plus the interest that builds up over the years, is usually repaid when you die, or move into long-term care and your property is sold.
 You can read more about equity release in our guides Am I eligible for equity release? and Equity release – what is it and how does it work?

 Unlike a conventional mortgage, you won’t be subject to affordability tests to determine how much you can borrow, as you don’t have to make any monthly repayments (although most equity release plans allow you to make partial payments if you want to).

-Here we explain how much equity you might be able to release, and what affects the amount you can borrow.
+Here we explain how much equity you might be able to release, and which factors might affect the amount you can borrow.

 Want to speak to a mortgage advisor?
 Speaking to an experienced mortgage advisor can help you to understand your options and get a great deal on your mortgage.